equalframework/equal-doc/docs/howtos-and-examples/basic-webapp.md

 ```

-Now lets create the route `/posts` which will use our collect controller to get all posts.
+### 8.2.
+98-blog.json

-`packages/blog/init/routes/98-blog.json`
+Let's create the route `/posts` which will use our collect controller to get all posts.

 ```json
 {"\/posts": {
     "GET" : {